 The risk management framework comprises a number of risk management components, which when added together describe how risk is managed on a day to day basis.
-The framework includes a risk register that captures the risk universe (55 risk events grouped into eight risk categories: insurance, market, credit, liquidity, operational, regulatory and legal, group and strategic), the group risk appetite set by the Beazley plc board and cascaded to Bldac and other subsidiaries, and the control environment that is operated by the business to remain within the risk appetite.
-The following diagram illustrates the components of the risk management framework.
+The framework includes a Beazley Insurance dac risk register that captures the risk universe (52 risk events grouped into eight risk categories: insurance, market, credit, liquidity, operational, regulatory and legal, group and strategic), the group risk appetite set by the Beazley plc board and cascaded to Beazley Insurance dac and the control environment that is operated by the business to remain within the risk appetite.

 In summary, the board identifies risk, assesses risk and approves risk appetite.
 The business then implements a control environment which describes how the business should operate to stay within risk appetite.
-Risk management then reports to the board on how well the business is operating using a consolidated assurance report.
-For each risk, the consolidated assurance report brings together a view of how successfully the business is managing risk, qualitative commentary from the assurance functions and whether there have been any events that we can learn from (risk incidents).
-Finally, the framework is continually improved, through the consideration of stress and scenario testing, themed reviews using risk profiles and an assessment of strategic and emerging risks.
+Risk management then reports to the board on how well the business is operating using a risk management report.
+For each risk, the risk management report brings together a view of how successfully the business is managing risk, qualitative commentary from the assurance functions and whether there have been any events that we can learn from (risk incidents).
+Finally, the framework is continually evaluated and where appropriate improved, through the consideration of stress and scenario testing, themed reviews using risk profiles and an assessment of strategic and emerging risks.
+There were no material changes made during 2018.

-A suite of risk management reports are provided to the boards and committees to assist senior management and board members to discharge their oversight and decision making responsibilities.
-The risk reports include the risk appetite statement, the consolidated assurance report, risk profiles, stress and scenario testing, reverse stress testing, an emerging and strategic report, a report to the remuneration committee and the Own Risk and Solvency Assessment (ORSA) report.
+A suite of risk management reports are provided to the board and committees to assist senior management and board members to discharge their oversight and decision making responsibilities.
+The risk reports include the risk appetite statement, the risk management report, risk profiles, stress and scenario testing, reverse stress testing, an emerging and strategic report, a report to the remuneration committee and the Own Risk and Solvency Assessment (ORSA) report.